December 9, 2020 PAP-Q4-20-CL-019

 and the timing of administration.
 Underlying that will be a revolution in our understanding of physiology.
 We are just beginning to see cellular interactions at different scales.

 New instruments will afford the ability to see and measure things that weren’t previously accessible, driving pharma to a new scientific plateau — but software tools and new methods are needed to be able to use the data that those instruments are generating.

 To answer detailed questions about similarities between distal tissues, exosomal communications, the fragments of genetic material and proteins that play a role in knitting organisms together, and the role of microbiome metabolites, all of that data must be supremely organized in appropriate matrices so that it can be ready to analyze using machine learning and different types of algorithms.
 Having both new analytical technologies and data management capabilities like those offered by Paradigm4 will together revolutionize drug development.

 Marilyn Matz is CEO and co-founder, along with Turing laureate Michael Stonebreaker, of Paradigm4.
 The scientific analytics solutions company enables scientists and data scientists to transform their research with an integrative analytics platform that powers massively scalable analytics and machine-learning.
-Prior to Paradigm4, after completing a MS degree at the MIT AI lab, she was one of three co-founders of Cognex Corporation, now a publicly-traded, global industrial machine vision company.
+Prior to Paradigm4, after completing an MS degree at the MIT AI lab, Marilyn was one of three co-founders of Cognex Corporation, now a publicly traded, global industrial machine vision company.
 Marilyn was the recipient of the sixth annual Women Entrepreneurs in Science and Technology (WEST) Leadership Award; a co-recipient of the SEMI industry award for outstanding technical contributions to the semiconductor industry; and a 2020 NACD Directorship 100.